What is my mailing address at NEC?

 |7th Floor||All female|

-Traditional Double Rooms are 16’ X 11.25’ and Single Rooms are 16’ X 9’.
-Graduate suites vary in size and setup.
+Traditional Double Rooms (and Deluxe Single Rooms) are 16’ X 11.25’.
+Single Rooms are 16’ X 8’.
+Graduate Suite Rooms vary in size and setup.
+You can view a sample room layout here.

 All residents are required to be on a meal plan.
 This plan consists of $1,150 a semester and works like a bank account.
-Bistro Bucks are spent like cash at Bistro 33.
 Bistro 33 is the on-campus retail dining hall and is a la carte style.
-When making a purchase the Bistro Bucks are automatically deducted from your card with a swipe at the register.
-If you do not use all of your Bistro Bucks prior to the end of fall semester they will carry over to the spring; however, if you have money left at the conclusion of spring semester they will not carry over to the following year.
-If you run out of Bistro Bucks you have the option of re-loading your card with Cold Cash.
+When making a purchase, money is automatically deducted from your card with a swipe at the register.
+If you do not use all of your funds prior to the end of fall semester, they will carry over to the spring; however, if you have money left at the conclusion of spring semester it will not carry over to the following year.
+If you run out of meal plan funds, you have the option of re-loading your card with Cold Cash.
+For more information about the meal plan and Dining Services, please click here.

-33G is made up of 7 floors with a lounge on each floor.
-Each lounge contains couches, chairs and a coffee table.
-On each floor there is a trash/recycling closet.
+The Residence Hall is made up of 7 residential floors with a lounge on each floor.
+Each lounge contains a couch, chairs, a coffee table, and a trash/recycling closet.
 On the 8th floor there is a lounge with a large flat screen TV, DVD player and ping pong table.
-The laundry room on the 8th floor is equipped with washers and dryers.
+The laundry room on the 8th floor is equipped with washers and dryers (see below or click here) that charge $1 per load and accepts quarters or Cold Cash.
 Residents must provide their own detergent and dryer sheets.
-Also on the 8th floor there is a kitchen with a refrigerator, microwave, sink, stove and vending machines.
-Residents must provide their own kitchen equipment and are responsible for cleaning and storing their belongings.
+There is a kitchen on the 8th floor with a refrigerator, microwave, sink, stove and vending machines.
+Residents must provide their own kitchen equipment, which must be stored in their own residence rooms, and are responsible for thoroughly cleaning up after themselves.

-Yes, there are a limited number of practice rooms that are reserved just for residents in the basement of the Residence Hall.
-Practicing is not permitted in student rooms after 9pm or before the end of quiet hours.
+Yes, there are a limited number of practice rooms that are reserved only for residents in the basement of the Residence Hall.
+Practicing is not permitted in student rooms after 9pm or before 10am weekdays/11am weekends.

-As of summer 2010 all washers were replaced with new, energy-efficient, front-load washers.
-These facilities are available on the 8th floor of the Residence Hall for residents' personal use only.
+Energy-efficient, front-load washers and dryers facilities are available on the 8th floor of the Residence Hall for residents' personal use only.
 Washing and drying costs one dollar per load and may be purchased with quarters or with the student Penguin Pass by adding Cold Cash to the account.
 The conservatory is not responsible for the theft or destruction of personal items.
+For more information, click here.

-When the Residence Hall is open there is limited storage space for personal possessions or large, bulky items.
+During the academic year there is limited storage space available for personal possessions or large, bulky items.
 Priority will be given to International Students and students that live outside of the New England Area.
 An application for school year storage will be available within the first 2 weeks of the academic year.
-Personal belongings (including large instrument cases) should not be stored in common spaces such as lounges or hallways.
-Additionally, storage is not available on campus for excess residence hall furniture.
-Bed frames, desks, chairs, dressers, closet doors, mattresses and other items may not be removed from rooms.
+Personal belongings (including large instrument cases) may not be stored in common spaces such as lounges or hallways.
+Additionally, storage is not available on campus for excess Residence Hall furniture.
+Bed frames, desks, chairs, dressers, mattresses and other items may not be removed from rooms.
 They may not be placed in storage during the academic year or during the summer months and must be present in the room upon check-out; students will be charged the full replacement cost of any missing item(s).

-When the Residence Hall is closed for the summer there is summer storage is available only for those students returning to the Residence Hall the following year.
-Summer storage applications will be available in late April.
+When the Residence Hall is closed for the summer, storage is available only for students returning to the Residence Hall the following year.
+Summer storage applications will be available in late April, during the Returning Student Lottery process.

 There is no room insurance available through NEC, and it is difficult to find insurers who will provide coverage to residence halls.
 Many apartment and homeowner policies extend coverage to children attending college, so you should investigate if your belongings are covered by a parent's policy.